 Four technical solutions that measures the bio-data (heart rate, EEG, activity, temperature) will be tested in 12 lab experiments to investigate how the operators productivity and experience are affected by external factors (noise, light and station layout).
 DIG IN will analyze the technitians to see which data it is possible to obtain and how it can be used and visualized to improve the installer's work from a health perspective.

 DIG IN wants to answer the following question within the project: How to improve productivity by improving and visualize the well-being of the operator?
-The objective is to present a demonstrator where welfare can be measured digitally in a simple and relevant way.
+The objective is to present a demonstrator where wellbeing can be measured digitally in a simple and relevant way.
 DIG IN will invite experts from the 'Människan i produktionssystemet" for a one-day workshop to get feedback on the chosen solution.

 Project leader: Sandra Mattsson, Chalmers University of Technology